 Málaga to Ronda by train

-Ronda is easily accessible and located just 102 km from Málaga, making it a popular day trip from the Southern city.
-This is also where you’ll find the nearest airport, Málaga-Costa del Sol Airport.
+Located just 102 km away, Ronda is one of the best day trips from Málaga.
 While the journey from Málaga is a comfortable 90-minute drive, public transport is also available with frequent buses and a daily Renfe train service.

 It was really easy to get to Ronda from Málaga, we just told the guy in the ticket office at the train station where we wanted to go.
 The train departed at 10.05 in the morning and then back from Ronda at 16.50 in the afternoon.
 And best of all, the train was almost empty as we visited out of tourist season, in April.
 Just how I like it!

 If you prefer someone else to do all the planning and arrange transportation for you, consider booking a tour to Ronda from Málaga.
 While I have always loved exploring on my own, the older I get the more I appreciate guided tours like the ones below.

-🌟 This affordable full-day tour from Málaga will take you to Ronda and another one of Spain’s most unique towns, Setenil de las Bodegas.
+This affordable full-day tour from Málaga will take you to Ronda and another one of Spain’s most unique towns, Setenil de las Bodegas, by bus.
 You know, the town famous for its houses built into rock overhangs.

-What to see in Ronda Spain in one day
+What to see in Ronda in one day

 While Ronda, also known as the “city of the castles”, is relatively small and can be explored on foot in one day, it is brimming with culture, history and beauty.
 I don’t think I’ve ever visited a town with so many spectacular landmarks in such a compact area.
 All I can say is wow!